MicrosoftDocs/Hololens/hololens/common-scenarios.md

 HoloLens 2 is deployed for use primarily offline with no network or internet access.
 This is a typical deployment for highly secure or confidential locations.
  * Basic Common Configurations
    * Wi-Fi connectivity is disabled.
-Ethernet via USB may be enabled for LAN connectivity if required.
+Ethernet via USB may be enabled for LAN connectivity if necessary.
    * Not Managed.
-   * Local user account for device sign in.
+   * Local user account for device sign-in.
-     * HoloLens 2 supports only 1 local account.
+     * HoloLens 2 supports only one local account.
    * Varying levels of device lockdown configurations are applied via Provisioning Packages based on specific use cases.
-These configurations are typically very restricted due to secure environment requirements.
+These configurations are typically restricted due to secure environment requirements.
    * One or more applications are deployed via Provisioning Package

  * Common Challenges
-   * There are a limited set of configurations available through Provisioning Packages
+   * There is a limited set of configurations available through Provisioning Packages
    * Cloud services are not able to be leveraged, therefore limiting the HoloLens 2 capabilities.
    * Higher administrative overhead since these devices have to be setup, configured, and updated manually.

-For a deployment guide that is similar to this scenario please review our [Offline Secure Deployment Guide](hololens-common-scenarios-offline-secure.md).
+For a deployment guide that is similar to this scenario review our [Offline Secure Deployment Guide](hololens-common-scenarios-offline-secure.md).

 > [!div class="nextstepaction"]
 > [Deployment Guide – Offline Secure HoloLens 2](hololens-common-scenarios-offline-secure.md)